DennisVonLiechtenstein/7/README.md

 # 7
-The absurdity of productive mediocrity.
+The absurdity of effective productive mediocrity.